Here’s the Essential SHTF Survival Gear You Need

 Fitting SHTF survival gear in your bug-out bag might be challenging, but it is a must in emergencies.
 That’s why having a waterproof, heavy-duty backpack that can carry a lot of stuff is a must-have piece of SHTF survival gear.

 At the same time, don’t overload yourself.
 You also must be comfortable hauling it for an extended time over the terrain in your area.
 Look for a backpack that can withstand extreme snow, heat, and rain.
 You don’t want your backpack giving up on you while you’re on the move.
+When packing your backpack, add a weight column to your SHTF gear list.
+Once you do, you’ll quickly see how the two is one, one is none mindset leads to unwanted backaches.

 3. Protective Gear and Clothing